divolte/divolte-collector/docs/mapping_reference.rst

   // other mappings here

-There is a optional shorthand syntax for conditionally exiting from a section which leaves out the :code:`apply` keyword and closure:
+There is an optional shorthand syntax for conditionally exiting from a section which leaves out the :code:`apply` keyword and closure:

 .. code-block:: groovy